tvieregge/notes/the_mind_illuminated.md

 from judgement and expectations.
 If you are feeling like you have to __struggle__ or it's __difficult__ you probably need to examine your attitude.

-You have mastered this stage when you never miss a daily practice excepts when comletely unavoidable.
+You have mastered this stage when you never miss a daily practice excepts when completely unavoidable.

 ## Second Interlude
 The mind has many processes and drives internaly that can be miscalibrated.
 This miscallibration can cause problems (especially with internal drives) that lead to *the five hinderances*.
-Meditation trains and emphasizes certain of these processes that help un move beyond these problems.
+Meditation trains and emphasizes certain of these processes that help us move beyond these problems.

 Keep in mind that these process are still useful.
 Laziness, adgitation etc. are useful.

-Ex of problematic thinking: "I need" a beautiful home to be happy; "I hate" rude people; "I can't take" this place anymore; "I'm not" good/fast/smat enough etc.
+Ex of problematic thinking: "I need" a beautiful home to be happy; "I hate" rude people; "I can't take" this place anymore; "I'm not" good/fast/smart enough etc.

 Not sure on unsefulness of catecories.
 See page 67 details on them.